NCAR/MPAS-Workflow/README.md

 `scenarios/defaults/verifymodel.yaml`

-While users can directly modify those `base` `yaml`'s to achieve their desired configuration, it is recommended to modify one of the existing full scenarios located directly under `scenarios/` or create a new scenario by copying one of the default scenarios to a new file.
-Doing so allows each user to easily distinguish their custom experimental settings from the the GitHub HEAD branch, while being able to merge recent repository changes without conflict.
-Users may select a particular scenario, including a custom one of their own making, within `config/scenario.csh`.
+It is recommended only to modify the `default` `yaml`'s in order to add or change the `resource` settings.
+Otherwise it is recommended for users to modify their selected abridged scenario `yaml`, i.e., `scenarios/*.yaml`.
+Another possible user workflow is to create a new scenario by copying one of the default scenarios to a new file.
+Doing so allows each user to easily distinguish their custom experimental settings from the the GitHub HEAD branch, while being able to merge upstream repository changes without conflict.
+Users may select a particular scenario, including a custom one of their own making, with the aforementioned command, `./Run.py {{scenarioConfig}}`.

 ### Developer-modifiable configuration